Trump Floating Terrorist Label For Mexican Cartels Brings Fears Of Drone Strikes

 "It has generated some concern in Mexico that the U.S. will actually send the military into Mexico, and if not boots on the ground itself, then perhaps drones to combat drug cartels," said Nelson, a Wilson Center political analyst who is based in Mexico City.

-Roberta Jacobson, who served as U.S. ambassador to Mexico in the Trump administration before retiring last May, said the concern should be taken seriously.
+Roberta Jacobson, who served as U.S. ambassador to Mexico in the Trump administration before retiring last May, agreed that the possibility should be taken seriously.

 "There's a real concern that something like this is a prelude to stronger action, which is military action, which Trump has mentioned at least twice to Mexican presidents," Jacobson told NPR.